datacarpentry/python-ecology-lesson/05-loops-and-functions.md

 2. What happens if there is no data for a year in the sequence (for example, imagine we had used 1976 as the start year in `range`)?

-3. Let's say you only want to look at data from a given multiple years.
-How would you modify your loop in order to generate a data file for only every 5th year starting from the first year that there is data?
+3. Let's say you only want to look at data from a given multiple of years.
+How would you modify your loop in order to generate a data file for only every 5th year, starting from 1977?

 ## Building reusable and modular code with functions